reside-ic/spud/README.md

    * Manually building path from sites and the document list
 * Error handling - do we want to do some better error handling here if any of the requests fail? e.g. particularly bad if downloading a resource which doesn't exist
 * Testing - look at httptest & vcr which might provide some slightly nicer testing atm we are relying heavily on mocks
-* Vignette - write one!
+* Vignette - write one
 * Upload to sharepoint